14.1.1.1. Service Definition Specification¶

 - Means that implementations MUST allow deviations from the condition, but MAY issue a warning.
 Tools supporting best practices such as a linter MUST report non-conformance as a warning if non-conformance can be detected (some conditions relay on outside knowledge of the system such as whether combinations of fields create unique keys, and therefore cannot be detected programmatically).

-In practice, MUST means that reschema
+In practice, MUST means that reschema requires it, and SHOULD

-does not require it but relint
+means that reschema does not require it but relint (the linter

 for reschema) will complain about it if it possibly can.